ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

-This code is actively developed at the Loads Control and Aeroelasticity Lab at Imperial College London, and it is used by academic researchers and students, as well as industry members of the community. ``SHARPy`` relies only on Open-Source dependencies such as Paraview for post-processing, while supporting custom extension modules without having to modify a line of the distributed code.
+This code is actively developed at the Loads Control and Aeroelasticity Lab at Imperial College London, and it is used by academic researchers and students, as well as industrial partners. ``SHARPy`` relies only on Open-Source dependencies such as Paraview for post-processing, while supporting custom extension modules without having to modify a line of the distributed code.
 The computationally expensive routines written in C++ and Fortran have been designed with Fluid-Structure